📅 Last updated: 16th Sep 2023 | 🕒 Est. reading time: 19 mins

 4. Crate Connect

-A lesser-known DJ pool, and another great all-in-one option, is Canadian-based company Crate Connect.
+A lesser-known DJ pool, and another great all-in-one option for open-format DJs is Canada-based company Crate Connect.

 Cost: $22 US per month

-Price comes down to $17 per month when you use promo code ‘DJREV’ (or $5 off whichever tier you choose)
+Price comes down to $17 when you use promo code ‘DJREV’ (or $5 off whichever tier you choose)

 Whilst the website might look fairly basic on the front end, once you’ve signed up, the user interface is nice & simple – offering a robust search/filtering function; sorting either by genre, BPM, key, artist & title, or year.